While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 Drapolene baby lotion, Nocturne and Freshaire press ads.

-I took flight to Beirut, Lebanon with a couple of weeks wages and a Nikon F camera.
+I took a flight to Beirut, Lebanon, with a couple of weeks' wages and a Nikon F camera.
 The first year I spent getting to know what was then described as 'The Paris of the Middle East'.
-Enjoying both its nightlife, and its more bucolic offerings, I quickly befriended a group of locals and some interesting expatriates working in the fields of journalism and film, and some, more nefariously engaged individuals.
-This became a little more than an interesting pastime and I travelled the region extensively, getting involved in various escapades.
+Enjoying both its nightlife and its more bucolic offerings, I quickly befriended a group of locals and some interesting expatriates working in the fields of journalism and film, as well as some more nefariously engaged individuals.
+This became more than just an enjoyable pastime, and I travelled the region extensively, getting involved in various escapades.
+More of which in Adrabia the book.

 My creative endeavours began at art college and along with my colleagues I completed the Nottingham to Derby egg and spoon race to promote our student Jazz Ball.